SeJV/ComparisonRLapproaches/experiments/README.md

 ## Showcase
 These tests show that the corresponding method implementation works as intended.
-Comparisons would take too many resources in my case, but are also possible.

 ### Deep deterministic policy gradient agent
 The environment of the pendulum has a continuous state and action space.
 Solving this shows that